bartdzkan/vault-jira-kubernetes-gcp/README.md

  [1] Re-initialize this configuration [default] with new settings [2] Create a new configuration

- Select your accout or login with new one.
+ Select your account or login with new one.

  Choose the account you would like to use to perform operations for this configuration: